Matryx are qualified CPTED consultants and consult widely on preventing crime in the built environment.

 That’s why we take a logical and holistic approach when undertaking CPTED reviews for our clients.
-Our recommendations include additional context and recommendations that you might consider to be beyond the scope of traditional CPTED reports but are critical to the success of the review.
+Our recommendations include additional context and recommendations that you might consider to be beyond the scope of traditional CPTED reports but are critical to the success of the review, and in preventing crime.

 Some of the questions our CPTED reviews consider:

 Does lighting evenly illuminate the area or create shadows?

 Are there any lights broken or other signs of poor property maintenance?